nildenist/biliyosdakonusuyos/DL.md

 <div id="q1" class="collapse">

 Training neural network to recognize ***regions of the same information*** as well as the edges.
 This knowledge would allow the neural networks to predict the object represented in the image. <br/>
-If the neural network detected multiple skin as regions and edges that look lika parts of an oval with skin-like tone on the inside and bluish tone on the outside, it's a face on the sky background. <br/>
+If the neural network detected multiple skin as regions and edges that look like parts of an oval with skin-like tone on the inside and bluish tone on the outside, it's a face on the sky background. <br/>

 </div>
 </details>